huaszu/mental-health-exercises-project/README.md

 ## Description

-The Hall of Mirrors is a web app for people to do journaling exercises that help them build emotional literacy, as well as for people to contribute exercises in service of this goal.
+The Hall of Mirrors is a web app for people to do journaling exercises that help them build emotional literacy, as well as for people to author exercises in service of this goal.

 ## Table of Contents